-I hope that this web site, and the accompanying book, will be found interesting and helpful by public servants around the world.
+I hope that these Understanding Government websites, and the accompanying book, will be found interesting and helpful by public servants around the world.
 Some will wish to compare their approaches to public administration to that of the UK.
 (I understand that the British civil service is now the only civil service in the world to remain totally unpoliticised in its upper reaches.)
 Others may wish to learn from the UK.
 Either way, I would be glad to add further material - and especially different international perspectives - to this site.
-Please do contact me if you have any suggestions or relevant material.
+Please do contact me if you have any relevant material.

 An excellent starting point for those wanting to research civil services around the world, is the World Bank Public Sector Website which has numerous links to further interesting sites around the world.